padrino/padrino-framework/guides/basic-projects.md

     my_project $ padrino g app gallery

-You can also generate your own controllers, mailers, models, etc… for your "gallery" app as well.
+You can also generate your own controllers, mailers, models, etc... for your "gallery" app as well.

     my_project $ padrino g controller get:index —app gallery